One of the best-kept secrets at NIU is the Davis Hall observatory, which overlooks the East Lagoon.

 On Tuesday, June 5, the NIU Observatory observed an extremely rare astronomical event, a transit of Venus.
 This means that the planet Venus was observed crossing the face of the Sun:

-During the summer, the observatory will be open from 9 pm to 11 pm Thursday and/or Friday.
-Please check the satus of the observatory with our Observatory Manager (see below) prior to your visit to the observatory.
+The observatory will be open from dark to 11 pm Thursday and/or Friday.
+Please check the status of the observatory with our Observatory Manager (see below) prior to your visit to the observatory.

 If you are interested in a group tour outside of these nights, please email to our Observatory Manager.